Neroli1108/social_mimic_agent/README.md

 ---

 **Note**: This project is intended for educational and research purposes.
-Ensure compliance with OpenAI's usage policies when using the OpenAI API.
+Ensure compliance with OpenAI, Hugging Face, and Gemini's usage policies when using their APIs.